Rapeseed: Cultivation

-Crops from the genus Brassica, including rapeseed, were among the earliest plants to be widely cultivated by mankind as early as 10,000 years ago.
+Crops from the genus Brassica, including rapeseed, were among the earliest plants to be widely cultivated by humankind as early as 10,000 years ago.
 Rapeseed was being cultivated in India as early as 4000 B.C. and it spread to China and Japan 2000 years ago.

-Rapeseed oil is predominantly cultivated in its winter form in most of Europe and Asia due to the requirement of vernalization to start the process of flowering.
+Rapeseed is predominantly cultivated in its winter form in most of Europe and Asia due to the requirement of vernalization to start the process of flowering.
 It is sown in autumn and remains in a leaf rosette on the soil surface during the winter.
 The plant grows a long vertical stem in the next spring followed by lateral branch development.
 It generally flowers in late spring with the process of pod development and ripening occurring over a period of 6–8 weeks until midsummer.

 In Europe, winter rapeseed is grown as an annual break crop in three to four-year rotations with cereals such as wheat and barley, and break crops such as peas and beans.
 This is done to reduce the possibility of pests and diseases being carried over from one crop to another.
 Winter rape is less susceptible to crop failure as it is more vigorous than the summer variety and can compensate for damage done by pests.

 Spring rapeseed is cultivated in Canada, northern Europe and Australia as it is not winter-hardy and does not require vernalization.
 The crop is sown in spring with stem development happening immediately after germination.

 Rapeseed can be cultivated on a wide variety of well-drained soils, prefers a pH between 5.5 and 8.3 and has a moderate tolerance of soil salinity.
 It is predominantly a wind-pollinated plant but shows significantly increased grain yields when bee-pollinated, almost double the final yield but the effect is cultivar dependent.
 It is currently grown with high levels of nitrogen-containing fertilisers, and the manufacture of these generates N2O.
 An estimated 3–5% of nitrogen provided as fertilizer for rapeseed is converted to N2O.

-Rapeseed has a high demand for nutrients.
-Especially its sulphur demand is the highest among all arable crops.
+Rapeseed has a high demand for nutrients - in particular, its sulphur demand is the highest among all arable crops.
 Since the decrease of atmospheric sulphur inputs during the 1980s sulphur fertilization has become a standard measure in oilseed rape production.
-Among the micronutrients rapeseed special attention in rapeseed cultivation has to be given to boron, manganese and molybdenum.
+Among the micronutrients, special attention in rapeseed cultivation has to be given to boron, manganese and molybdenum.

 Climate change

-The cultivatable range for rapeseed is both expected to decrease due to climate change, and where rapeseed is grown quality of the crop, in both yield and volume of oil is expected to decrease substantially.
+The cultivatable range for rapeseed is expected to decrease due to climate change.
+The quality of the crop, in both yield and volume of oil, is also expected to decrease substantially.
 Some researchers recommend finding alternative varieties of Brassica for cultivation.